dustinpfister/blog_posts/_posts/threejs-svg-loader.md

 ## 4 - data textures, and custom uv generator

-So at this point I have covered the basics of using the SVG loader, and that there is cretaing extrude geomerty which is one option as to what can be done with the loaded data.
-I have all ready covered a basic example of using extrude geomerty that seems to work okay, but there is just one little problem that comes up when trying to add some texture to the geometry.
-With that said I will some times need to work out a custom way to generate the [UV attribute](/2021/06/09/threejs-buffer-geometry-attributes-uv/) of the extrude geomerty.
+So at this point I have covered the basics of using the SVG loader, and that there is creating extrude geometry which is one option as to what can be done with the loaded data.
+I have all ready covered a basic example of using extrude geometry that seems to work okay, but there is just one little problem that comes up when trying to add some texture to the geometry.
+With that said I will some times need to work out a custom way to generate the [UV attribute](/2021/06/09/threejs-buffer-geometry-attributes-uv/) of the extrude geometry.

 Also speaking of textures one way or another I will need to create some textures to use with the materials that will be used for the mesh objects.
 There are many options for this sort of thing such as also using the [texture loader](/2021/06/21/threejs-texture-loader/) to load in textures that are in the from of external image files.
 However there is also a few ways to create some texture by way of a little javaScript code such as [canavs textures](/2018/04/17/threejs-canvas-texture/), or for the sake of this example [data textures](/2022/04/15/threejs-data-texture/).

 ### 4.2 - Data textures module

-This is what I have togeather for a general data texture module that has been serving me well thus far in various projects.
-I have a few options here that allow for me to create a data texture on a pixle by pixle basis, one such method I can all directly, and another I can give data that is a color index for each pixle locaiton called fromPXDATA.
-I have another funciton that uses the THREE.MathUtils.seededRandom method as a way to create a random noise texture.
+This is what I have together for a general data texture module that has been serving me well thus far in various projects.
+I have a few options here that allow for me to create a data texture on a pixle by pixle basis, one such method I can all directly, and another I can give data that is a color index for each pixle location called fromPXDATA.
+I have another function that uses the THREE.MathUtils.seededRandom method as a way to create a random noise texture.

 ```js
 // ********** **********